Eastward Yamal gas flows from Germany to Poland decline further | Headlines

 Eastward Yamal gas flows from Germany to Poland decline further

 The pipeline, which usually accounts for about a sixth of Russia's annual gas exports to Europe and Turkey, has been operating in reverse mode since Dec.
 21, putting upward pressure on European gas prices.
-Eastbound flows on Wednesday were at 9.1 million kWh/h, down around the 9.7 million kWh/h over the previous 24 hours, data from the Mallnow metering point on the German-Polish border showed.
+Eastbound flows on Thursday were at 7.1 million kWh/h, down about 9 million kWh/h over the previous 24 hours, data from the Mallnow metering point on the German-Polish border showed.

 - Country: